“Wow, I thought my essay was clear.

 Additional Information Essay: I would think that Stanford’s application would have a place where you can express your interest in economics.
 If not, then feel free to include it here.
 However, if there is a space on the supplemental application to discuss your interest in economics, put this economics essay there instead.
 Is this application for UConn or Stanford?
 Good luck!

-Admissions Review Feedback for Mike From Former Admissions Officer #2, Bowdoin College
+Admissions Review Critique for Mike From Former Admissions Officer #2, Bowdoin College

 Current or Most Recent Year Courses List: Specify.
 For example. — What is the name of the social studies course you are taking?
 Math course?
 Science course?